Top 5 Water Activities to do in the Philippines

 👣 Camarines Sur: Lots of rope descents in this amazing tour!
 A definite try if you’re in the area.

 Go diving inside shipwrecks

 There is just so much good diving you can do in the Philippines!
-During World War 2, the Philippines was a popular thoroughfare and hiding ground for Japanese war ships.
+During World War 2, the Philippines was a popular thoroughfare and hiding ground for Japanese warships.
 Coron is host to a huge variety of ships that were all sunk by a squadron of US air fighters in September 1944.
 Many of the ships still have cargo and machinery intact.
+This makes it ideal for underwater adventures!
 After over 70 years underwater, these wrecks provide a playground for interested dive enthusiasts.
-Take note, however, that most wreck penetration dives require an advanced or wreck penetration speciality certificate.
+Take note, however, that most wreck penetration dives require an advanced or wreck penetration specialty certificate.
 There are options for beginners, such as wreck snorkelling, but they are limited.

 A popular wreck of note is the Kogyo Maru lying on its side and has a bulldozer hanging next to bags of cement that tumbled as the ship sank.
 But Coron isn’t the only place to dive with shipwrecks.
 Many other accessible ones are scattered around the Philippines.
 The best shipwreck dives in the Philippines are listed below.